pranto113015/Repo-of-learning-syllabus/Django Setup Porcess.md

   ```sh
   django-admin startproject project-name
   ```
-  This will create a folder called `project-name`
+  This will create a folder called `project-name` if it does not already exist and set up the project folder.

   Now we will create app inside the `main project folder` so follow the command  to access the right path folder :